On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Discussion

 Typical AGN outflows are highly relativistic, therefore, let us consider $v_c\approx c$ setting $a = -\Omega /c$.
-In Fig. \ref{fig2}, we plot the solution to Eq. (\ref{a_r}), that is the dependence of $\beta_R\equiv v/c$ versus $R/R_c$ ($R_c$ is the light cylinder radius) for different initial values of $\beta_{R0}$.
-As is clear from these plots, no matter what is the initial velocity of the particle, it asymptotically converges to the characteristic velocity, $v_c$.
-This implies that the dynamics of the particle asymptotically becomes force-free.
+Then, as we see from Eq. (\ref{v_r}), independently on initial velocity of the the particle, $v_{_R}$ asymptotically converges to the characteristic velocity, $c$ ($v_{_R}\rightarrow c$ when $R\rightarrow\infty$).
+This implies that dynamics of the particle asymptotically becomes force-free.
+The negative sign of $a$ means that the twisting and rotation have opposite directions and correspondingly electrons moving along such field lines, will lag behind rotation.

 Now we can qualitatively analyze how the configuration of magnetic field lines changes with time.
-After perturbing the magnetic field in the transverse direction, the toroidal component will amplify.
+After perturbing the magnetic field in the transverse direction, the toroidal component will amplify by means of the energy pumping directly into the waves, caused by the parametric nature of the instability.
 As a result the field lines will gradually lag behind the rotation.
-On the other hand, for the twisted field lines, their dynamical influence on particles will decrease.
-In the parallel regime, the efficiency of the CDI will also decrease and when the field lines get a shape of the Archimedes' spiral the instability completely vanishes since the CDI is centrifugally driven and as we see from Eq. (\ref{a_r}) the radial acceleration becomes vanishing for this case.
-Therefore at this stage our aim is to estimate from Eq. (\ref{increm}) the timescale of transition of quasi-straight field lines into the Archimedes' spiral, in other words we have to estimate a characteristic time of saturation of the CDI.
+On the other hand, for the twisted field lines, their dynamical influence on particles will decrease due to the vanishing reaction force.
+In the parallel regime, the efficiency of the CDI will also decrease and when the field lines get a shape of the Archimedes' spiral the instability completely vanishes.
+In particular, for this case $\Omega_{ef}\rightarrow 0$ and as a result centrifugal effects are completely damped, the magnetic field lines are saturated, asymptotically providing a relativistic outflow in the force-free regime.

-Let us assume that when the particle dynamics becomes force-free, the critical value of the toroidal magnetic field is $B_r$, then referring to Fig. \ref{fig1}b, one can show that $\tan\chi = B_r/B_{\theta}$.
+Let us assume that when the particles' dynamics becomes force-free, the critical value of the toroidal magnetic field is $B_r$, then, referring to Fig. \ref{fig1b}, by taking into account the property of the Archimedes' spiral, $\tan\chi=1$ (see Ref. \refcite{r03}), one can show that $\tan\chi = B_r/B_{\theta}$.
 If we apply the exponential temporal behaviour of the toroidal component, $B_r\approx B_r^0\exp (\Gamma\tau)$, then the corresponding transition timescale gets the form